BlueBrain/nexus/docs/src/main/paradox/docs/fusion/studio.md

 #### The `?self` variable

 In order for the UI to function as intended, you must provide a unique ID variable inside your SPARQL statement, labeled as `?self`.
-This will be used to generate the table and fetch resources when navigating to the details page of a row item.
+This will be used to generate the table and fetch resources when navigating to the Resource Panel of a row item.
 Ideally, this `?self` variable should correspond with the `_self` of a target `Resource` of which to center your query against as a subject.
 The `?self` variable will never be shown in the table, so you need some other variable in addition to view the results properly, or you'll end up with a table without any rows.

 #### Making queries visible

 In addition to the `?self` variable, you need to have at minimum one other variable defined, which will be displayed on each row.
 The variable name will label the header of the table column, capitalized.

 #### The minimum functioning query with the `?self` variable defined